 - Bank accounts

-Knowing what you have and what it’s worth will help make the estate planning process more organized and easier to handle.
+Knowing what you have and what it is worth will help make the Florida estate planning process more organized and easier to handle.

-Making a will is an important part of the estate planning process, as it provides for the division of your property and also, if applicable, the care of any minor children.
-If you are a Florida resident and pass away without a will, Florida law provides a will for you that may not align with your wishes.
-Make sure you create a will that matches your wishes for your assets.
+Making a Will is an integral part of the estate planning process as it provides for the division of your property and, if applicable, the care of any minor children.
+If you are a Florida resident and pass away without a Will, Florida law provides a Will for you that may not align with your wishes.
+Make sure you create a Will that matches your desires for your assets.

-Not to be confused with a will, drafting a living will should also be part of your estate plan.
-This document gives instructions, dealing with the medical care that you wish to have or not have in an event where you are unable to communicate what you want on your own.
+Not to be confused with a Will, a Living Will should also be part of your estate plan.
+This document gives instructions dealing with the medical care you wish to have or not have in the event you are unable to communicate what you want on your own.

-Making a trust allows for the trustee you designate to make distributions according to the terms of the trust without having to get probate court approval as with a will.
-In addition, a trust provides individuals with privacy in that a trust is not filed in probate court like a will.
+Making a Trust allows the trustee you designate to make distributions according to the terms of the Trust without having to get probate court approval as with a Will.
+In addition, a Trust provides individuals with privacy in that a Trust is not filed in Probate court like a Will.

-Making a durable power of attorney is also an important part of the estate planning process, as it provides for the agent you designate to make decisions for you should you become unable to do so for any reason.
+Making a durable power of attorney is also an essential part of the estate planning process, as it allows the agent you designate to make decisions for you should you become unable to do so for any reason.

 Making a designation of health care surrogate should also be included in your estate plan.
-This document provides for the surrogate you designate to make health care decision for you should you become unable to do so for any reason.
+This document allows the surrogate you designate to make health care decisions for you should you become unable to do so for any reason.

-Every two years, you should be reviewing and updating your estate plan documents.
-This ensures accuracy and reflects any changes that may have occurred during this time.
-It is also important to review and update all documents and accounts after a major life event, such as marriage, divorce or death of a spouse or child.
+You should review and update your estate plan documents every two years to ensure accuracy and ensure they reflect any changes that may have occurred during this time.
+It is also important to review and update all documents and accounts after a major life event, such as marriage, divorce, or death of a spouse or child.

-You may think you’ve got it all handled, but you can’t be 100% sure unless you have a professional to assist you in the process.
-Your estate planning attorney will work with you to ensure that all of the things that you’ve worked so hard for your entire life are taken care of, and your plans are carried out as you wish.
-Estate planning attorneys can help with the following:
+You may think you have got it all handled, but you can only be one hundred percent certain if you have a professional to assist you in the process.
+Your Florida estate planning attorney will work with you to ensure that everything you have worked so hard for your entire life is taken care of, and that your plans are carried out as you wish.
+The estate planning attorneys at Woodard, Pires & Lombardo can help with the following: